AnaZonia/moon_notes/000 Ana Did Science Today.md

 email people that will come to the workshop

-email jamie and ask for land use data
+email jamie and ask for land use data write to brian asking to pay for Panama write airbnb costs for washington
 ### Methods flowchart for modelling, step by step
 I am realizing there are too many combinations to try all at once. the combinations grow really quickly.
 It is best to try one at a time, and see how they behave - register the results, and later find something ultimately better.